cran-task-views/FunctionalData/FunctionalData.md

 -   `r pkg("dbstats")` provides prediction methods where explanatory information is coded as a matrix of distances between individuals.
-It includes distance based versions of `             lm           ` and `             glm,           ` as well as nonparametric versions of both, based on local estimation.
+It includes distance based versions of `lm` and `glm`, as well as nonparametric versions of both, based on local estimation.
     To apply these methods to functional data it is sufficient to calculate a distance matrix between the observed functional data.
--   `r pkg("denseFLMM")` and
-    `r pkg("sparseFLMM")` estimate functional linear mixed
-    models for densely and sparsely sampled data, respectively, based on functional principal component analysis.
+-   `r pkg("denseFLMM")` and `r pkg("sparseFLMM")` estimate functional linear mixed models for densely and sparsely sampled data, respectively, based on functional principal component analysis.
--   `r pkg("fdANOVA")` implements analysis of variance testing procedures for univariate and multivariate functional data
+-   `r pkg("fdANOVA")` implements analysis of variance testing procedures for univariate and multivariate functional data.
+-   `r pkg("fdaPDE")` implements regression models with partial differential regularization using finite element methods to efficiently handle data distributed over irregularly shaped domains and boundary conditions.
 -   `r pkg("FDboost", priority = "core")` implements flexible
     additive regression models and variable selection for scalar-on-function, function-on-scalar and function-on-function